isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

 * You must first serve a Notification for Relief on the vendor.
 Upon the receipt of the Notification for Relief, the vendor must restore the forfeited deposit as soon as practicable.

-* Restoration does not mean the that the deposit is paid back to you.
+* Restoration does not mean that the deposit is paid back to you.
 It means that the deposit continues to be held by the vendor, pending a mutual agreement on how the deposit is to be dealt with, or if an agreement is not possible, a determination by an Assessor.

 * This is unless you had already cancelled the event, and agreed with the vendor that the deposit (or a part of it) is to be forfeited.